10 Pitfalls to Avoid When Instrumenting Mobile Analytics

 2. Having a complicated definition of DAU (daily active user)

 The more complicated your definition, the harder it is to measure.
 In addition, it’s more likely to break or change over time as your app evolves.
-Your definition of daily active user doesn’t need to be someone who logged in AND liked 2 things AND shared a picture with their friends.
+Your definition of doesn’t need to be someone who logged in AND liked 2 things AND shared a picture with their friends.
 Keep it simple — you can always dive deeper when looking at specific behavioral cohorts.

 3. Tracking too many events